GuillemPejo/GUIDE_ANDROID_INTERVIEWS/README.md

     Intention of ConstraintLayout is to optimize and flatten the view hierarchy of your layouts by applying some rules to each view to avoid nesting.
 - [Learn more here](https://blog.mindorks.com/using-constraint-layout-in-android-531e68019cd)

+* **LayoutInflater vs findViewById**
+    When I first started Android programming, I was really confused by `LayoutInflater` and `findViewById`.
+Sometimes we used one and sometimes the other.

+        - `LayoutInflater` is used to create a new `View` (or `Layout`) object from one of your xml layouts.
+        - `findViewById` just gives you a reference to a view than has already been created.
+You might think that you haven't created any `views` yet, but whenever you call `setContentView` in `onCreate`, the activity's layout along with its subviews gets inflated (created) behind the scenes.

+    So if the view already exists, then use `findViewById`.
+If not, then create it with a `LayoutInflater`.

 * **Do you know what is the view tree?
 How can you optimize its depth?** - [Learn more here](https://developer.android.com/reference/android/view/ViewTreeObserver)